Top 5 iOS Automated Testing Frameworks

 - Compatible with the CI platform Travis

-Before selecting a framework, spend some time studying and testing its pros and cons.
-The ideal framework is one that aligns with the user’s skill set, comfort level as well as the results a project intends to accomplish.
+Before selecting a framework, study and test its pros and cons.
+The ideal framework aligns with the user’s skill set, comfort level, and the results a project intends to accomplish.
 Additionally, remember that a testing framework is only as good as the devices used to test on.
 As far as possible, testing on real devices will reveal bugs that can emerge when end-users navigate an app.
-When it comes to testing in real user conditions, nothing exceeds the advantage of testing on a real device cloud.
+Nothing exceeds the advantage of testing on a real device cloud when it comes to testing in real user conditions.